xjmusic/xjmusic/README.md

   * SQL Database
   * Filesystem

-## dubworker

-Ships finished audio data to any destination.
+**Dub** mixes and ships finished audio data to delivery.
 Built with Java, Guice, Tomcat, Maven.

 Depends on: